siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012a Two-Aspect Origin of the Weak-Field Factor of Two.md

 equal aspects, electric and magnetic, and a static toroidal closure must sample both when it loads the probe along its axial transport line.

-This chapter isolates exactly what is already forced by that fact and what still remains open.
+This chapter isolates exactly what is already forced by that fact and prepares the direct axial derivation completed in chapter 12b.

 ## 12a.1 Null Maxwell Modes Carry Two Equal Stress Sectors